ifeval Directive

 How value type coercion works

-If a value is enclosed in quotes, the characters between the quotes are preserved and coerced to a string.
+If a value is enclosed in quotes, the characters between the quotes is used and always coerced to a string.

-If a value is not enclosed in quotes, it is subject to the following type coercion rules:
+If a value is not enclosed in quotes, it’s subject to the following type coercion rules:

 Operators